 I think that the basic flaw of the theory is that it is based on fixed temperatures at certain heights.

 But the temperature near and in the tropopause is not a given fact, nor is the adiabatic lapse rate.

 They are the result of the processes that we try to explain here, not the cause.
 Continue reading 9.
 The standard greenhouse theory reconsidered

 One of the assumptions about the way latent heat is radiated into space, is “deep convection”.
 Like the standard greenhouse theory that was described in chapter 9, this suggests that the main radiation into space is from high in the atmosphere, near or even above the tropopause.

 I have always had my doubts about that.
-There is hardly any water vapour and a very low concentration of CO2 at that height, so how can so much energy be disposed of, with so few GHG molecules?
+There is hardly any water vapour and a very low concentration of CO2 at that height, and temperatures are extremely low.
+With radiation decreasing with the 4th power of the temperature, how can so much energy be disposed of, with so few GHG molecules, at so low temperatures?

-Caution: since the model still lacks good data, the results of this chapter are not solid at all.
+Caution: since the model still lacks good input data, the results of this chapter are not solid.

 But I think that they will be inspiring nevertheless!

 The Hadley Cells: the worlds cooling engine